hikeventures/hikeventures.github.io/_posts/reviews/2013-04-14-gear-review-hilleberg-anjan-for-the-summer.markdown

 ---
 A couple of months ago, I was looking for a new tent which I can use during my planned hikes in Sweden and Finland and for other backpacking, packrafting and camping trips.
 After some field testing I am now able to write a short review about my experiences with the Hilleberg Anjan 2 which I found to be one of the best 3-season tunnel tents.
 An alternative would be the Nallo 2 (as a 4-season tent) or the Kaitum 2 (if you need more space).
 If you are planning to get a 2-person tent then you should get the Anjan 3, Nallo 3 or Kaitum 3.
 It just feels to crammed in the smaller models but they work very well as 1-person tents.
 Just as a side note, I went hiking with both - the Anjan 2 and the Anjan 3.

 Further, I would not get the GT version If I were to buy the Anjan or the Nallo.
 If you need a bigger vestibule then its probably better to take a seperate tarp with you.
 Yor Anjan tent will be more versatile in this way.
-Further, there is also not that much weight difference between the Anjan 2 and the Anjan 3 so it's probably a good decision to take the Anjan 3 in any case.
+Further, there is also not that much weight difference between the Anjan 2 and the Anjan 3 so it's probably a good decision to take the Anjan 3 in any case. {% include disclaimer.html %}

 <a href="https://www.flickr.com/photos/90204224@N07/8648026950" title="Hilleberg Anjan review"><img src="https://farm9.staticflickr.com/8541/8648026950_c0f7a5fdac_b.jpg" width="600" alt="Hilleberg Anjan label entrance"></a><br>
 <!--more-->